stackable-sh/cqlalchemy/README.md

 improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about the nuts, bolts, and quirks of using Apache Cassandra in their day to day work.

-CQLAlchemy has comprehensive test coverage and is production ready.
+CQLAlchemy has comprehensive test coverage and is being used in production.

 Batteries Included
 ==================